jwons/raas/README.md

 3)it organize the order of the call of those 6 methods
 __________________________________________________
 ### How to support another language?
+There are 3 steps you need to follow to support a new language:
 1.Create a new object that implement the "language_interface".
 The method you would need to implement are